dennishein/pfcm/README.md

 This repository contains the codebase for [PFCM: Poisson flow consistency models for low-dose CT image denoising](https://arxiv.org/abs/2402.08159), to appear in IEEE TMI.

-Abstract: X-ray computed tomography (CT) is widely used for medical diagnosis and treatment planning; how- ever, concerns about ionizing radiation exposure drive ef- forts to optimize image quality at lower doses.
+Abstract: X-ray computed tomography (CT) is widely used for medical diagnosis and treatment planning; however, concerns about ionizing radiation exposure drive efforts to optimize image quality at lower doses.
 This study introduces Poisson Flow Consistency Models (PFCM), a novel family of deep generative models that combines the robustness of PFGM++ with the efficient single-step sampling of consistency models.
 PFCM are derived by generalizing consistency distillation to PFGM++ through a change-of-variables and an updated noise distribution.
 As a distilled version of PFGM++, PFCM inherit the ability to trade off robustness for rigidity via the hyperparameter D ∈ (0, ∞).
-A fact that we exploit to adapt this novel generative model for the task of low-dose CT image de- noising, via a “task-specific” sampler that “hijacks” the generative process by replacing an intermediate state with the low-dose CT image.
-While this “hijacking” introduces a severe mismatch—the noise characteristics of low-dose CT images are different from that of intermediate states in the Poisson flow process—we show that the inherent robust- ness of PFCM at small D effectively mitigates this issue.
-The resulting sampler achieves excellent performance in terms of LPIPS, SSIM, and PSNR on the Mayo low-dose
+A fact that we exploit to adapt this novel generative model for the task of low-dose CT image denoising, via a “task-specific” sampler that “hijacks” the generative process by replacing an intermediate state with the low-dose CT image.
+While this “hijacking” introduces a severe mismatch—the noise characteristics of low-dose CT images are different from that of intermediate states in the Poisson flow process—we show that the inherent robustness of PFCM at small D effectively mitigates this issue.
+The resulting sampler achieves excellent performance in terms of LPIPS, SSIM, and PSNR on the Mayo low-dose CT dataset.
-CT dataset.
 By contrast, an analogous sampler based on standard consistency models is found to be significantly less robust under the same conditions, highlighting the importance of a tunable D afforded by our novel framework.
 To highlight generalizability, we show effective denoising of clinical images from a prototype photon-counting system reconstructed using a sharper kernel and at a range of energy levels.

 This repo heavily builds on [consistency models](https://github.com/openai/consistency_models/blob/main/.gitignore) and [PFGM++](https://github.com/Newbeeer/pfgmpp).